-At the service delivery level, individuals coming into the OMJ CENTERs for whom training may be an appropriate option, are TABE tested, interviewed and assessed.
+At the service delivery level, individuals coming into the OMJ Centers for whom training may be an appropriate option, are TABE tested, interviewed and assessed.
 They may be given interest inventories to assure that the course of study selected is compatible with their career pathways.
-Their choices available to them are discussed along with the practicalities of attending classes and still supporting their households.
+The choices available to them are discussed along with the practicalities of attending classes and still supporting their households.

-Area 7 will work on establishing a data based system for referrals.
-With respect to the schools on the Eligible Training Provider List (ETPL), Area 7 will consider procuring assistance from an appropriate source to look at demand and emerging occupations on a regular basis so that we may assure that we are producing trained workers to fill jobs created by those employers and so that we can remove courses of training which are either saturated with workers or for which there is no longer demand.
+GOWB ensures performance data is available for case managers and customers to make informed decisions in selecting a course of training.
+GOWB looks at demand and emerging occupations on a regular basis so that the Board is assured that trained workers are "produced" to fill jobs created by those employers and so that we can remove courses of training which are either saturated with workers or for which there is no longer demand.

 WIOA has shifted a large part of the responsibility for monitoring the training providers to the state.
 However, at the local level case managers and board staff will monitor and track ETPs, reviewing exits progress in training and making recommendation in accordance with state policy for removing schools/courses where the data shows insufficient completions or low placements following completion.
-In such instances Area 7 will slow down referrals and work with the schools to take corrective action and will share any information which impacts the inclusion of these entities on the state EPTL with ODJFS.
+In such instances the GOWB will slow down referrals and work with the schools to take corrective action and will share any information which impacts the inclusion of these entities on the state EPTL with ODJFS.

-Area 7 may also adopt a best practice followed by some local areas of meeting with all the eligible training providers in the area at least two times a year at first and then annually to train'' the providers on the WIOA measures and to explain Area 7 referral policies.
+GOWB may meet with all the eligible training providers in the area from time to time to train the providers on the WIOA measures and to explain the GOWB referral policies